2008 Social Services Grants

 Northern California Grantmakers, San Francisco, CA. $2,000 to support the Summer Youth Project.

-The Painted Turtle Camp, Malibu, CA. $10,000 to support the organization’s medical camp programs.
+The Painted Turtle Camp, Malibu, CA. $10,000 to support attendance by Bay Area youth at the organization’s medical camp programs.

 Project Open Hand, San Francisco, CA. $10,000 to support the Homebound Critically Ill program which provides prepared meal services to people who are under 60 years of age, homebound and seriously ill.